somya93/Workshop_3/README.md

 # Workshop 3

-In this workshop, we'll be extending our previous project into an API.
+In this workshop, we will be using Flask and Flask-RESTful to write some APIs.

 Make sure to have these dependencies added to your project interpreter in PyCharm.